Who’s The Big Off Road Winner – Ford Ranger or Jeep Gladiator?

 - Off-Road Angles – Approach/breakover/departure angles are 28.7/21.5/25.4 degrees, with 8.9” of ground clearance.

 - Engine and Transmission – Currently, the Ford Ranger is only available with a 10-speed automatic transmission and a 2.3-liter EcoBoost 4-cylinder engine that delivers 270 HP and 310 lb-ft of torque.

 - Towing/Payload – Coming in slightly lower than the Gladiator, the Ford Ranger’s towing capacity is 7,500 lbs; however, the payload that Ford prides itself on is slightly higher at 1,650 lbs.

 - Axle Ratio – The 2019 Ford Ranger is available with a 3.73:1 axle ratio

-- Off-Road Equipment – The base Ranger is not specifically geared for off-road use, although there is an off-road package that can be added to the 4WD version.
+- Off-Road Equipment – The base Ford Ranger is not specifically geared for off-road use, although there is a Ford Ranger off-road package that can be added to the 4WD version.
 It includes steel skid plates, a terrain management system that adjusts the throttle and shift points, plus a Trail Control cruise control option.

 Which Is the Better Off-Road Truck?